How to Install a Tile Backsplash

 - Let the mixture stand for 5 to 10 minutes, then mix it again without adding more water.

 - When you’re finished mixing, you’ll have a limited time to use it.
-FlexBond can generally be used up to 4 hours after it’s been mixed.
+Flex-type mortar can generally be used up to 4 hours after it’s been mixed.

-- If you’re looking to save time, SimpleMat adheres to the wall so that you can tile immediately and move on to grouting.
+- If you’re looking to save time, use a tile setting mat.
+Tile setting mats adhere to the wall so that you can tile immediately and move on to grouting.

-- Using the notched edge, add a little extra mortar onto the trowel and comb even ridges in one direction.
+- Using the notched edge, add a little extra mortar onto the trowel.
+Comb even ridges in one direction.
 Make sure your notch trowel corresponds with the tile you’re installing.
-Natural stone tile typically works well with a notch trowel that is ¼ x ¼-inch in size.
+Natural stone tile typically works well with a notch trowel that is 1/4-inch x 1/4-inch in size.

-Tip: Work in small sections to prevent the mortar from drying or forming a skin as you apply the tile.
+Tip: Work in small sections to prevent the mortar from drying or forming a skin.
 Clean any excess mortar off the face of the tile with a sponge.

 - Slightly rock the sheet up and down, perpendicular to the trowel lines, to collapse the ridges and help the tile settle into place.
 Flatten the tile with a grout float if necessary.